Gee-Hive/alx-system_engineering-devops/0x00-shell_basics/README.md

-**File 8-firstdelete** runs a script that deletes a file **File 9-firstdirdeletion** is a script that deletes a directory **File 10-back** is a script that changes a directory to the previous one
+**File 8-firstdelete** runs a script that deletes a file **File 9-firstdirdeletion** is a script that deletes a directory **File 10-back** is a script that changes a directory to the previous one **File 11-lists** is a script that run list all files of current and parent directory